 - Bubble Graph, which is an improved version of Fever Chart, makes it possible to monitor the workflows regarding time and budget constraints.
 It shows the structure and size of a project, the amount of remaining work/budget, and possible threats to the project’s success.

 - Pipeline presents the list of all the projects running in a company, both active and inactive.
 They are sorted according to their priorities, and projects that require most of management attention appear on the top.
 When some changes occur, the priorities are automatically reset.
-You can also click on the most constrained milestones and find out what causes bottlenecks.
+You can also check the most constrained milestones and find out what causes bottlenecks.

 With these two features you are always in the know as to the state of your multi-project environment; you can quickly and easily spot what provokes problems in the workflow and take necessary actions to get this project back on track.